pmishrae2013/practice-2022/spring-projects/readme.md

 ### 7. SOAP and REST. ###
 **SOAP** defines specific way of building web-services.
 In SOAP we use XML as request/response exchange format. <br />
-SOAP defines a specific structure of request and response structure.
+SOAP defines a specific structure of request and response structure. <br />
 	>SOAP-ENV:Envelope<br />
 	>>SOAP-ENV:Header //contains meta information like authentication, authorisation, signatures...<br />
 	>>SOAP-ENV:Body //here we put the real request or response.<br />